rameshvarun/openfst-python/README.md

 # OpenFst-Python

 This project contains updated wheels for [jpuigcerver/openfst-python](https://github.com/jpuigcerver/openfst-python).
-Version number tracks OpenFst version, with an extra number to represent updates to this library.
+Package version numbers tracks OpenFst versions, with an extra number to represent updates to this library.
 For example, `1.7.3.x` versions are all based off of OpenFst `1.7.3`.

 ## Installing